A survey on spectral conditions for some extremal graph problems: Extremal spectral problem for Tur a n type

 \begin{theorem}[Zhai--Lin--Shu \cite{ZLS2021}] Let $r\ge 2$ and $G$ be a $K_{2,r+1}$-free graph of size $m\ge 16r^2$.
 Then

 equality holds if and only if $G$ is a complete bipartite graph with possibly some isolated vertices. \end{theorem}

 Moreover, we denote by $B_{k}$ the book graph with $k$ pages, i.e., the graph obtained from $k$ triangles by sharing a common edge.
-In \cite[Conjecture 5.2]{ZLS2021}, the authors presented the following conjecture, which is an extension of the above Theorem \ref{thmzls}.

-\begin{conjecture}[Zhai--Lin--Shu, 2021] Let $k\ge3$ and $m$ be large enough and $G$ be a $B_k$-free graph with $m$ edges.
-Then
+In \cite[Conjecture 5.2]{ZLS2021}, Zhai, Lin and Shu presented a conjecture, which states that if $G$ is a $B_k$-free graph with sufficiently large size $m$, then $\lambda (G) \le \sqrt{m}$, equality holds if and only if $G$ is a complete bipartite graph with possibly some isolated vertices.
+Later, Nikiforov \cite{Niki2021} confirmed this conjecture by the following stronger theorem.
+Let $bk(G)$ denote the booksize of $G$, that is, the maximum number of triangles with a common edge in $G$.